fxnn/gone/README.md

 While no one will be able to access the outside of the working directory (e.g. by using `/../breakout`), it _is_ possible to access symlinks to anywhere in the file system.

+See `gone -help` for usage information and configuration options.

 ## Access Control